-MAZON is currently recruiting for two positions:
+MAZON is currently recruiting for one position:

 You can click a title below to jump directly to that job description

 MAZON Advocacy Project (MAP) is a strategic initiative that engages and trains synagogue partners and transforms them into effective advocates to advance the interests and dignity of those struggling with food insecurity.
 MAP provides synagogues with the opportunity to move beyond “food drives” and to take collective actions around achievable hunger solutions.
 Through actions, congregations also learn first-hand the systemic challenges and competing interests that have enabled hunger to persist on a broad scale.